SebaNLee/SebaNLee/README.md

 ## A Productive Introduction

 Name's Sebalee.
-I like always having an active project, if it is not in here it's usually some geek offline stuff.
+I like always having an active project; if it is not here it's usually some geeky offline stuff.
 Enjoy low-level work, system architecture and classical ML.
 Learnt webdev too.
 Fun, but not my endgame.

 ## Active Projects